 Heart failure (HF) is a major public health problem, with a global prevalence of 1-2% of the adult population, rising to 10% among people over 70 years of age [1].
 The economic costs of HF to healthcare systems and society are estimated at \$108 billion per year [2].
 As the population ages and the survival rate of cardiovascular disease increases due to improved treatment, the number of patients with HF is expected to grow [3].
-Despite recent progress in pharmacological treatment, mechanical circulatory support and multidisciplinary team management, the prognosis of patients with HF is still poor, with up to 50% of the patients dying within 5 years from the diagnosis [4].
+Despite recent progress in pharmacological treatment, mechanical circulatory support, and multidisciplinary team management, the prognosis of patients with HF is still poor, with up to 50% of the patients dying within five years of the diagnosis [4].

-Acute myocardial infarction (AMI) causes over 50% cases of HF, followed by arterial hypertension, valvular heart disease, cardiomyopathies and other causes [5].
+Acute myocardial infarction (AMI) causes over 50% of cases of HF, followed by arterial hypertension, valvular heart disease, cardiomyopathies, and other causes [5].
 In patients with AMI, the myocardial necrosis leads to replacement of the infarcted area by scar tissue.
 These structural and functional changes of the myocardium are termed post-infarct left ventricle remodelling (LVR), which leads to the loss of contractile tissue and subsequently to post-infarct HF [6].
-LVR is defined as an increase in end-diastolic left ventricular volume by 20% at 6 months after AMI, often accompanied by development of functional mitral regurgitation [6].
+LVR is defined as an increase in end-diastolic left ventricular volume by 20% at six months after AMI, often accompanied by development of functional mitral regurgitation [6].
 LVR affects 30% of patients after AMI, deteriorating the prognosis [7].
-Clinical, biochemical and imaging parameters predictive of LVR after AMI include the extension and anterior location of AMI [8], late or unsuccessful revascularization [8], high concentrations of natriuretic peptides and cardiac troponins [9], enlarged left ventricular chamber on echocardiography [10], and microvascular obstruction and/ or intramyocardial haemorrhage on cardiac magnetic resonance [10].
+Clinical, biochemical, and imaging parameters predictive of LVR after AMI include the extension and anterior location of AMI [8], late or unsuccessful revascularisation [8], high concentrations of natriuretic peptides and cardiac troponins [9], enlarged left ventricular chamber on echocardiography [10], and microvascular obstruction and/or intramyocardial haemorrhage on cardiac magnetic resonance imaging [10].
 However, none of these parameters predict which patients will develop LVR and progress to HF.

-The pathways promoting development of LVR are (i) chronic stimulation of βadrenergic receptors and (ii) activation of renin-angiotensin-aldosterone system (RAAS).
-Therefore, drugs that inhibit these pathways, including beta-blockers, angiotensin-converting enzyme inhibitors (ACE-I), angiotensin receptor blockers, and aldosterone antagonists are established to prevent LVR in patients after AMI [11].
-Further, mechanical interventions, such as cardiac resynchronisation therapy and left ventricle assist devices, partly reverse remodelling in eligible subsets of patients with advanced HF [4].
+The pathways promoting development of LVR are (i) chronic stimulation of beta-adrenergic receptors and (ii) activation of the renin-angiotensin-aldosterone system (RAAS).
+Therefore, drugs that inhibit these pathways, including beta-blockers, angiotensin-converting enzyme inhibitors, angiotensin receptor blockers, and aldosterone antagonists, are established to prevent LVR in patients after AMI [11].
+Furthermore, mechanical interventions, such as cardiac resynchronisation therapy and left ventricle assist devices, partly reverse remodelling in eligible subsets of patients with advanced HF [4].
 Finally, the intramyocardial administration of pluripotent stem cells improves ventricular function in patients with HF [12].
-Nevertheless, none of the available treatments entirely prevent, inhibit or reverse LVR.
-Thus, post-infarct LVR lacks both reliable prediction and effective treatments.
+Nevertheless, none of the available treatments entirely prevent, inhibit, or reverse LVR.
+Thus, post-infarct LVR lacks both reliable prediction and effective treatment.

-Extracellular vesicles (EVs) are biological nanoparticles with a phospholipid bilayer released by probably all eukaryotic and prokaryotic cells to the extracellular environment.
-Consequently, body fluids such as blood, urine, and likely pericardial fluid contain EVs [13,14].
-A transmission electron microscope (TEM) image and a cryo-TEM image of EVs from human plasma are shown in Figure 2.
-EVs are capable of transferring proteins, nucleic acids and signalling ligands between cells, by which they affect the recipient cells [13].
-Evidence is accumulating that EVs released from cardiac cells mediate the complex interplay between cardiomyocytes, fibroblasts, endothelial cells, vascular smooth muscle cells and extracellular matrix underlying LVR [15].
-Depending on the cellular origin and concentration of EVs, EVs are candidate biomarkers to predict LVR, and are potential drug vehicles of LVR therapy.
+Extracellular vesicles (EVs) are biological nanoparticles with a phospholipid bilayer probably released by all eukaryotic and prokaryotic cells to the extracellular environment.
+Consequently, body fluids such as blood, urine, and probably pericardial fluid contain EVs [13, 14].
+A transmission electron microscope (TEM) image and a cryo-TEM image of EVs from human plasma are shown in Figure 1.
+EVs are capable of transferring proteins, nucleic acids, and signalling ligands between cells, by which they affect the recipient cells [13].
+Evidence is accumulating that EVs released from cardiac cells mediate the complex interplay between cardiomyocytes (CMs), fibroblasts, endothelial cells, vascular smooth muscle cells, and extracellular matrix underlying LVR [15].
+Depending on the cellular origin and concentration of EVs, EVs are either cardioprotective or promote adverse LVR [16].
+Hence, EVs from cardiac cells are candidate biomarkers to predict LVR, and are potential drug vehicles of LVR therapy.